ancelingely/Projet_R_Python_M2_REHAB_2/readme.md

 #### 1.3.2 : data collection :
 Patients were equipped with Xsens inertial sensors (Awinda) placed on the head, T8, L1, L4 and S1, with a sampling frequency of 60 Hz.
 Participants completed a standardized task including five repetitions each of maximal lumbar flexion and trunk rotation to the left and right, while standing with feet shoulder-width apart, knees extended.
 Each assessment lasted approximately 15 minutes.

-**Figure 1**: The figure above shows the velocity profile computed from a patient.
+**Figure 1**: The figure above shows an example of a velocity profile computed from a patient.
 Flexion segments are highlighted in blue and extension segments are highlighted in red.
+This velocity profile is used to calculate the SPARC and NNP metrics for both the whole signal and the segmented signal.

 ![Patient_7](img/FlexionDos_007_av_segments.png)